sheldonhull/sheldonhull.hugo/content/_index.md

 Here you'll find mostly tech talk and musings, with other topics periodically.

-If you want to stay in touch, look at the bottom for the curated newsletter I send out.

-Lately, I update my [docs](docs) section more than blog posts. 👍🏻
+Lately, I update my [notes](notes) section more than blog posts. 👍🏻